-PTB only
+PTB 606

-Primary power to the PTB is provided by the internal batteries.
+Primary power to the PTB is provided by the internal rechargeable batteries.
 When the PTB is first turned on, with no external power connected the POWER LED should be green.
-If it flashes, the batteries must be replaced, or if they are rechargeable batteries, recharged.
+If it flashes, the rechargeable batteries must be recharged.
 Whenever an external power supply is connected to the PTB, the POWER LED turns red.